i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Bit 7 indicates that the hop will be an inbound gateway (IBGW).
 Bit 6 indicates that the hop will be an outbound endpoint (OBEP).
 If neither bit is set, the hop will be an intermediate participant.
 Both cannot be set at once.

+The request exipration is for future variable tunnel duration.
+For now, the only supported value is 600 (10 minutes).

 The tunnel build options is a Mapping structure as defined in [Common]_.
 This is for future use.
 No options are currently defined.